ryandeussing/jimhopper/_the-brain/key-brain-circuitries.md

 The importance of the embodiment circuitry cannot be overestimated.
 Much of human suffering includes and is driven by unpleasant and unwanted body sensations.
 All addictions involve attempts, at least in part, to escape from unpleasant and unwanted bodily sensations and to embrace pleasant and wanted bodily sensations.

 And all the truly good things in life include bodily sensations too (however aware of them we are).
 By "good things in life" I'm not referring to luxury goods or the "pleasures of the senses" (nor am I judging such things).
 I am referring to universally recognized goods that always promote well-being, including kindness, compassion, love and peace.
-As discussed in Cycles of Suffering, Healing & Happiness [need link], pleasant body sensations, especially of satisfying and loving experiences, can be powerful antidotes to fear and craving for escape.
+As discussed in [Cycles of Suffering, Healing & Happiness](/the-brain/cycles/), pleasant body sensations, especially of satisfying and loving experiences, can be powerful antidotes to fear and craving for escape.

 ## Default Mode Circuitry